soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 * We have thoroughly reviewed the remaining 130 proposals a minimum of three times.
 Using the Junction tools, we ensured that at least three reviewers voted for every proposal.

-* Each proposal was given a score ranging from -2 (lowest) to 3 (highest).
+* Each proposal was scored from -2 (lowest) to 3 (highest).
 However, due to time constraints and the absence of a minimum of three reviewers in all categories, we sought additional assistance and proceeded to the third round.

 #### 3rd round

-* For this round, we needed additional reviewers, so the Core team members and experienced volunteers who had previously done reviews joined the CFP team to provide assistance.
-We reviewed proposals that were missed in Junction, specifically those with less than three reviewer votes.
+* We needed additional reviewers for this round, so the Core team members and experienced volunteers who had previously done reviews joined the CFP team to assist.
+We reviewed proposals missed in Junction, specifically those with less than three reviewer votes.

 * We also reviewed any proposals marked as Promotional.
 Our goal was to ensure that all second-round qualified proposals were reviewed by at least three reviewers by the end of this round.